Does your Agency need a Fractional CMO?

 “I already have an internal Marketing Manager.
 Why do I also need a Fractional CMO?”

-Your existing marketing person / team is probably fantastic.
 I will forever advocate for internal marketing talent within agencies because they have an incredibly tough job.
-Chances are, there are usually only one or two of them in an average agency, meaning they’re overstretched and don’t have anyone to guide them towards their next steps.
+Chances are, there are usually only one or two of them in an average agency, meaning they’re overstretched and usually don’t have anyone to guide them towards their next steps, because they typically report into the Founder/MD/CEO.

 Nobody can touch them when it comes to timely execution and doing things to a set plan - they are shit hot.
-But, the problem is, founders and leaders usually end up being the ones still setting the plan, amongst the 10,000 other things they have on their plate.

 Here are a handful of things an agency Fractional CMO can bring to the table:

-Taking Marketing Off the Founder’s Plate: If the agency founder is still making marketing decisions, it can be a problem.
+Taking Marketing Off the Founder’s Plate: If the agency founder or CEO is still making marketing decisions, it can be a problem.
 Founders should be focused on overall business growth, not tweaking website copy or agonising over LinkedIn posts.
 I'm sorry to say they can often be a roadblock.

 A Fractional CMO ensures marketing is handled properly, freeing up time for what really matters.
 It also removes emotion from it, which can sometimes be present when the agency is the founder’s baby.
 I get it.

 Managing Multi-Channel Execution: If there’s one statement I say more than most, it’s “no more random acts of Marketing”, and I’ve helped countless clients rid themselves of the scattergun approach they’ve adopted in the past.
 It ensures things like PR, content, demand generation, paid media, brand positioning, and website overhauls all work together.
-A Fractional CMO should co-ordinate these efforts into a clear, measurable strategy, so marketing isn’t just a collection of disconnected tactics but a cohesive growth engine.
+A Fractional CMO should coordinate these efforts into a clear, measurable strategy, so marketing isn’t just a collection of disconnected tactics but a cohesive growth engine.

 Driving Results: A Fractional CMO isn’t just there to oversee marketing; they’re there to make sure it delivers, and they should be confident in setting the numbers.
 That means tracking performance, ensuring accountability, and refining the approaches when needed.

 Lack of agency marketing focus usually stems from best intentions gone awry, usually when client expectations step up a notch and good habits become harder to maintain.
-Working with a Fractional CMO means having someone on your team who understands the unique challenges of Agencies and can apply relevant, timely expertise to problem-solve and find better ways of approaching objectives.

 The clients I am a Fractional CMO for have hired me to structure their marketing strategies, align their teams, alleviate panic and stress, and drive real progress.
 Every agency is different, but the need for strong leadership and strategic execution is universal.